Accelerating Innovation in Healthcare

 The IfM Accelerating Innovation in Healthcare project is seeking to accelerate the transition of medical research into innovations in practice, using the IfM’s proven Roadmapping and related Strategic Technology and Innovation Management (STIM) methods.

-The IfM team, led by Dr Nicky Athanassopoulou of IfM Education and Consultancy Services, will use the capabilities researched by the IfM’s Centre for Technology Management to configure STIM methods for complex medical applications.
+The project team, led by Dr Nicky Athanassopoulou of IfM Engage, will use the capabilities researched by the Centre for Technology Management to configure STIM methods for complex medical applications.

-A project case study will focus on innovation in the early detection and treatment of depression in young people.
+The project will focus on innovation in the early detection and treatment of depression in young people.

 Insights, learning and experience from this case study will support the future application of the STIM for Healthcare toolset to the identification, diagnosis, treatment and prevention of other complex medical conditions.